 Using the macOS or iOS .framework in Xcode

-To use the macOS framework in Xcode, you need to add the .framework
+To use the macOS or iOS framework in Xcode, you need to add the .framework

 s to your project and add the following flags to Other C Flags